nsidc/nsidc.github.io/posts/conda-forge-maintainer/index.md

 ### What is Conda-Forge?
 [Conda-Forge](https://github.com/conda-forge) is a community led collection of recipes, build infrastructure and distributions for the conda package manager.

-We used to have an [NSIDC channel](https://anaconda.org/NSIDC) on conda-forge.
-This method was not the best as we often ran into complications.
+There is an [NSIDC channel](https://anaconda.org/NSIDC) on conda-forge.
 Most of these packages are now maintained on anaconda.org through the standard conda-forge.
+It s prefferred to use the [`conda-forge`channel](https://github.com/conda-forge) due to the checks and balances for maintaining that are kept up there.

 ### Becoming a maintainer